whichdigital/mobile-techtest/README.md

 We are not expecting you to include navigation elements as part of this test.

+We would like you to use typescript if possible and update the unit tests to reflect your changes.

 **Criteria for assessment:**

 -   Project layout/structure